HomeAfrican SafarisAfrican Safari Guide

 Namib Naukluft National Park, Namibia

-Red desert scenery, vast safari parks, a breathtaking canyon, and the eerie yet serene coastline sum up the fascinating country of Namibia, with so many incredible places to see and experience.
+Red desert scenery, vast safari parks, a breathtaking canyon, and an eerie yet serene coastline sum up the fascinating country of Namibia, with so many incredible places to see and experience.

 A strong German influence is experienced in the town of Swakopmund and spending time with the Himba tribe as its people share their lifestyle and environment is unforgettable.